What are varicose veins?

 - Hormonal imbalances that are caused due to anabolic drugs

 - Some training styles demand the athletes stand for long periods or lifting heavyweights

 - The genetics that increased estrogen levels in the body

 What are the treatment options for varicose veins?

-The treatment options for varicose veins include treating the cause as well as the many symptoms.
+The treatment options include treating the cause as well as the many symptoms.

 However, no extended hospital stays or extensive surgical procedures are needed to treat them.